 In any case, it is essential to be focus on the youth and to have a clear idea about the impact you wish to have on the youth condition.
-To keep the stakeholders' motivation high is very important.
+It is very important to keep the stakeholders' motivation high.
 It entails a huge effort in networking and public relations, as well as strategy and mediation skills.